LamVu1/EcommerceProject/README.md

 ## Browsing Products
 Allow the user to browse products.

-Users can sort products by price and name.
+Users can sort products by name and price.
+![alt text](https://app-ecommerce-seeds.s3-us-west-1.amazonaws.com/sort.png)

 Users can also search product by name.
-![alt text](https://app-ecommerce-seeds.s3-us-west-1.amazonaws.com/sort.png)
 ![alt text](https://app-ecommerce-seeds.s3-us-west-1.amazonaws.com/search.png)

 ## Likes
 Users can like or favorite a product on both the products page or the product's detail page.

 ![alt text](https://app-ecommerce-seeds.s3-us-west-1.amazonaws.com/favoritesp.png)